BME-Memristor-Group/measurement-logs/afm/tech-log.md

 ---------------------------------------------
 ## 2024.03.27.
 Julich samples, Nth measurement - Matteo
 ### MT1D08p20
 - Did a topography scan. (day/a.gdf).
-There is contact.
+There is contact in IV3.
+The signal in stable.
+IV5 10 1V 1s.Full from IV6-9.
+IV24 10 3V 1s.
+On off ratio is around 2.
+Iv28 10 3V 1s.
+From the topography we can wee our prevous measurements on the surface, it looks like a crater.
+### MT1D08p20
+- topology scan.
+Looks good.
+Contact IV32.
+IV33 10 3V 1s.
+The swiches are looking stable.
+IV34 10 1V 1s.
+It doesnt switch at +-3V.
+IV39 10 3V 1s.
+Went overload in IV40.
+IV41 10 3V 1s.

 ## 2024.03.26.
 Julich samples, Nth measurement - Matteo